sgupta1703/Sentiment-Analysis-Mode/README.md

 # Sentiment-Analysis-Mode
-A sentiment analysis model using Logistic Regression on Borderlands user game texts
+A sentiment analysis model using Logistic Regression on user game texts